stefanradev93/BayesFlow/CONTRIBUTING.md

 ## How to contribute

+First, take some time to read this whole guide.
-Follow these steps to submit a contribution to BayesFlow:
+Then, follow these steps to submit a contribution to BayesFlow:

 ### 1. Open an issue